chetnashah/algonotes/Graph/SingleSourceShortestPaths.md

 ### Initialisation

-* A `dist` array, indexed by vertex-id, holding distances to every other vertex from the source vertex.
+* A `dist` array, indexed by vertex-id, holding distances to every other vertex from the source vertex, INF initially since other nodes are unreachable at the start.

 ```cpp
 std::vector<int> dist;